August 1867 North German federal election

 Elections to the Reichstag of the North German Confederation were held on 31 August 1867, with run-off elections during the following weeks.
 The National Liberal Party continued to serve as the largest party, winning 81 seats.
-These were the first regular and last elections during the North German Confederation.
-In July 1870 the Reichstag members decided not to hold new elections during the Franco-Prussian war, in spite of the three-year period.
+These were both the first regular and also the last elections during the North German Confederation.
+In July 1870 the Reichstag members decided not to hold new elections during the Franco-Prussian War, in spite of the three-year election period.

 Electoral system

-The North German Confederation were divided into 297 single-member electoral constituencies, of which 236 were in Prussia.
+The North German Confederation was divided into 297 single-member electoral constituencies, of which 236 were in Prussia.
 All men over the age of 25 and not in receipt of public assistance were eligible to vote.